Nonlinear dynamics of femtosecond laser interaction with the central nervous system in zebrafish: Abstract

 \section{Abstract}

-We report on the highly nonlinear behavior observed in the central nervous system tissue of zebrafish (\textit{Danio rerio}) when exposed to femtosecond pulses at 1030 nm.
-At this irradiation wavelength, photo damage becomes detectable only after exceeding a specific peak intensity threshold, which is independent of the photon flux and irradiation time, distinguishing it from irradiation at shorter wavelengths.
-Furthermore, we investigate and quantify the role of excessive heat in reducing the damage threshold, particularly during high-repetition-rate operations, which are desirable for label-free and multi-dimensional microscopy techniques.
-To verify our findings, we examined cellular responses to tissue damage, including apoptosis and the recruitment of macrophages and fibroblasts at different time points post-irradiation.
-These findings substantially contribute to advancing the emerging nonlinear optical microscopy techniques and provide a strategy for inducing deep-tissue, precise and localized injuries using near-infrared femtosecond laser pulses.
+Understanding the photodamage mechanism underlying the highly nonlinear dynamic of femtosecond laser pulses at the second transparent window of tissue is crucial for label-free microscopy.
+Here, we report the identification of two cavitation regimes from 1030\,nm pulses when interacting with the central nervous system in zebrafish.
+We show that at low repetition rates, the damage is confined due to plasma-based ablation and sudden local temperature rise.
+At high repetition rates, the damage becomes collateral due to plasma-mediated photochemistry.
+Furthermore, we investigate the role of fluorescence labels with linear and nonlinear absorption pathways in optical breakdown.
+To verify our findings, we examined cell death and cellular responses to tissue damage, including the recruitment of fibroblasts and immune cells post-irradiation.
+These findings contribute to advancing the emerging nonlinear optical microscopy techniques and provide a strategy for inducing precise, and localized injuries using near-infrared femtosecond laser pulses.